What is a 401(k)? (The Basics You Need to Know)

 401(k) plans come with a lot of benefits, but there are also rules that restrict what you can do with your money.
 Disregard those rules, and you could be on the hook for fees and penalties that may erase the gains you've accumulated.

-Don't withdraw early.
+The primary rule is don't withdraw your money too early.
 A 401(k) is a retirement plan, not a savings account.
-If you take out money before age 59 and a half, you'll pay a 10 percent early withdrawal penalty on the amount your withdraw, on top of income tax.
-(Although there are exceptions; if you leave or lose your job at age 55 or older, you won't have to pay the 10 percent penalty on 401(k) withdrawals related to that job.)
+If you take out money before age 59 1/2, you'll pay a 10 percent early withdrawal penalty on the amount your withdraw, on top of income tax (although there are exceptions for certain hardships).

 Additionally, you'll receive a fee disclosure statement each year as part of your 401(k).
 This document lists key info about your plan, including any additional fees associated with the funds or possible charges that might be incurred depending on your actions.

-After age 70 and a half, you'll be required to start withdrawing money from your 401(k), unless you're still working for a company that you do not have an ownership stake in.
-If you miss one of these required minimum distributions, the penalty is 50 percent of the amount that should have been withdrawn; again, on top of regular income tax.
-For example, an individual in the 22 percent tax bracket who skips a 401(k) distribution of $5,000 would have to pay $3,600 in penalties and taxes.
+After age 72, you'll be required to start withdrawing money from your 401(k), unless you're still working for a company in which you do not have an ownership stake.
+If you miss one of these Required Minimum Distributions (RMD), the penalty is 50 percent of the amount that should have been withdrawn; again, on top of regular income tax.
+For example, an individual in the 22 percent tax bracket who forgets to take their RMD of $5,000 would have to pay $3,600 in penalties and taxes.

 Who gets the money if I pass away?